raspberrypi/rpi-imager/README.md

 - To install on Raspberry Pi OS, use `sudo apt update && sudo apt install rpi-imager`.
 - Download the latest version for Windows, macOS and Ubuntu from the [Raspberry Pi downloads page](https://www.raspberrypi.com/software/).
+- To install on FreeBSD, follow the build instructions in [CONTRIBUTING.md](./CONTRIBUTING.md)

 ## How to install and use Raspberry Pi Imager